 In the Fourth Form we cover a variety of topics and periods to ensure the girls have a good understanding of British and International History before they choose their GCSE options in UIV.

-Finally in UIV the girls have a modern and international focus for their studies.
-We start off learning about the causes and consequences of the First World War, which is supported by a trip to the Battlefields in Northern France and Belgium each October for all UIV girls.
+Finally, in UIV the girls have a modern and international focus for their studies.
+We start off learning about the causes and consequences of the First World War, which is supported by a trip to the Battlefields of World War One in Belgium for all UIV girls.
 The interwar years are considered and the failures of the Treaty of Versailles considered in learning about the rise of Hitler and the path to World War Two.
-The final topic is considering the experiences of African Americans in the 20th Century and the impact of the Civil rights movement in the 1950s and 1960s.
+The Spring Term gives us the opportunity to consider the experiences of African Americans in the 20th Century and the impact of the Civil rights movement in the 1950s and 1960s.
 We also look at pot war social History in the Summer Term.

 A large proportion of the girls at school do IGCSE History.
 At St Mary’s we follow the EDEXCEL IGCSE course which offers an excellent foundation for any future study whilst providing a basis for understanding the modern world.
 They sit two examinations at the end of UV.